cogitare-ai/cogitare/docs/source/model.rst

     output = l.predict(...)

-As you can see, the model development is pretty similary to develop a pure PyTorch model.
+As you can see, the model development is pretty similar to develop a pure PyTorch model.
 To use a PyTorch model with Cogitare, you just need to extend the :class:`cogitare.Model` instead of :class:`torch.nn.Module`, and put the loss function inside the :meth:`cogitare.Model.loss` method.